DanialArab/AWS/README.md

 - for small, interactive, or incremental loads, we can use the direct query language magics like %%gremlin, %%sparql, %%oc
 - for large loads, we can use boto3 to call Neptune Bulk Loader API from within a notebook cell

 We can load data into Neptune without using the Workbench Notebook by utilizing boto3 and initiating a bulk loader job directly.
 However, the Workbench Notebook offers several advantages: it provides graph and query visualizations, like the one in the following figure, comes pre-configured with libraries such as Gremlin, SPARQL, boto3, and requires zero setup.
 Also, it comes with sample applications, tutorials, and the code snippets.
-Also, graph-explorer is automatically deployed with the Workbench Notebook.
+Also, graph-explorer is <a href="https://docs.aws.amazon.com/neptune/latest/userguide/visualization-graph-explorer.html">automatically deployed </a> with the Workbench Notebook.
 These features can make it a bit easier to get started.
-Here is the link to their GitHub page.
+Here is the link to their <a href="https://github.com/aws/graph-notebook">GitHub page</a>.

 This link from AWS could be useful to get started with the Workbench and Neptune (the recorded screen quality is not perfect though).